Swiiz/simple_observable/README.md

 4. `pull_changes` method calculates and returns the changes while updating the observer.

 ### Todos:
+- Built-in types with optimized implementations for observing.
-- Support for more builtin observable types such as Collections.
+- Support for more types.